queryluke/masseffect-5e-data/data/tool-profs/cooks-utensils.md

 ---
-id: cooks_utensils
 name: "Cook's Utensils"
 type: artisan
-cost: 1000
 ---

 With a cook in your party, your meals will be much better than the typical mix of nutrient bars and protein soup.

-__Components__.
-A metal pot, knives, forks, a stirring spoon, and a ladle.

 __History__.
 Your knowledge of cooking techniques allows you to assess the social patterns involved in a culture's eating habits.